 He flew away before dawn, in the tiny transport Senator Organa had given them as a parting gift, along with a generous amount of hard cash.
 Somehow as he watched the ship disappear, Obi-Wan knew he would not see Yoda again while he lived.

-The life of a Jedi was by nature a lonely one, but between first Qui-Gon then Anakin constantly being with him ever since he left the crowded spaces of the Initiates, Obi-Wan was not used to being completely alone in the way he then was.
+The life of a Jedi was by nature a lonely one, but between first Qui-Gon, then Anakin constantly being with him ever since he left the crowded spaces of the Initiates, Obi-Wan was not used to being completely alone in the way he then was.
 And he certainly was not used to being unoccupied.
-Keeping an eye on the baby Luke could only be done to a limited extent, at least until he was older; it swiftly became clear that on hearing of Anakin’s fate, Owen Lars intended to raise his son to never be more than a simple farmer, and distrusted any interference from a Jedi.
+Keeping an eye on the baby Luke could only be done to a limited extent, at least until he was older; it swiftly became clear that after hearing even part of what happened, Owen Lars intended to raise his son to never be more than a simple farmer, and distrusted any interference from a Jedi.
 A small mechanical system drew water from the air, and Obi-Wan was able to raise food for himself, thus providing minimal work, but negating any need to venture far from his new home for any other reason.

 A Jedi should have patience.
-Lack of occupation was not to induce restlessness, only peace and serenity.
+Lack of occupation should not induce restlessness, only peace and serenity.
 Yet Obi-Wan was restless very often.
 The worst times were during the late afternoons.
 After his daily meal was eaten, and there was rarely any work left to be done.
-Somehow he could never start his meditation immediately, but found himself pacing his home, wandering outside, standing staring at the Wastes until he grew cold, and coming back in, drawing the lights down and struggling to calm his raging mind.
+Somehow he could never start his meditation immediately, but found himself pacing his home, wandering outside, standing staring at the Wastes until the suns started to set, and coming back in, drawing the lights down and struggling to calm his raging mind.

 By evening it had usually passed.
 Then he would meditate as Yoda had instructed, drawing close to the living Force, waiting as patiently as was humanly possible, until Qui-Gon's voice spoke to him again.
 He drew his support from the memory of having heard it once, the sound of it guiding him as a beacon.